 Explore some of the world’s most productive and vulnerable landscapes to witness how climate change impacts regions differently and how communities are responding to the climate crisis.
-In four cultural and socio-ecological contexts, you’ll analyze the challenges of working toward more equitable food, water, and energy policies.
+In different cultural and socio-ecological contexts, you’ll analyze the challenges of working toward more equitable food, water, and energy policies.
 Examine the problems and possible solutions with researchers, farmers, activists, social entrepreneurs, non-governmental organizations, and policymakers.
-In Morocco’s Atlas Mountains, you’ll meet farmers striving to modernize their agricultural practices and understand how the country, which has few fossil fuels, is embracing renewable energy.
+In Morocco, you’ll meet farmers striving to modernize their agricultural practices and understand how the country, which has few fossil fuels, is embracing renewable energy.
 In Peru, you will discuss and envision a world where traditional cultural knowledge and indigenous epistemologies shape the way that we work for a more just and sustainable future.

 Explore a Day in the Life of an IHP student!

 Photos on this page may depict program sites from previous semesters.
 Please view the Program Sites section of this page to see where this program will travel in fall 2021.